W0lfySec/HTB-Writeups/Machines/Windows/Medium/Atom/Atom.md

     Task Completed

-// Nothing we can further go with...
+// Nothing helping there...
 Move on!

-// Earlier with nmap we can see there SMB service open
+// Earlier with nmap we see there SMB service open

 // Lets check if it allows anonymous connection with smbmap